 The Gay Travel Experience: Kuwait City

 I visited Kuwait during the summer of 2013 with several friends, including my gay college roommate.
-We were hosted for part of the trip by an alumnus of Syracuse University, where we received our undergraduate degrees.
+An alumnus of Syracuse University, where we achieved our undergraduate degrees, hosted us for part of the trip.
 Although I was with a group of friends and some locals the whole time who showed me the way, I felt very safe.